echolabsdev/prism/README.md

 ```

 #### Creating your own memory driver
-For example, if you wanted to create a Eloquent memory driver you just need to implement the `MemoryProvider` contract.
+For example, if you wanted to create an Eloquent memory driver you just need to implement the `MemoryProvider` contract.

 ```php
 <?php